Table of Contents

 Optimize First Input Delay (FID)

-When you defer parsing of JS, you also optimize your First Input Delay metric (one of the Core Web Vitals).
+When you defer parsing of JavaScript, you also optimize your First Input Delay metric (one of the Core Web Vitals).
 Why?
 First Input Delay calculates how long it takes for the browser to respond to the first user’s activity on the page (e.g., clicking on a link or tapping a button).
 If the browser is too busy dealing with large JavaScript files, it just can’t process the requests coming from the user.
 By deferring the JS, the FID metric has more chance to be in the green.

 Optimize Largest Contentful Paint (LCP)